wangbolun300/RectifyingStripPatterns/README.md

 # Rectifying Strip Patterns
 <img src="./data/fig/code_teaser.png"  />
 This is an implementation of the paper "Rectifying Strip Patterns" (SIGGRAPH ASIA 2023).
 The code is implemented in C++, and tested on MSVC and GCC.
-This is a framework to design rectifying strips/structures, including a scalar field optimization framework, a quad mesh optimization framework, code for optimizing binormal strips into rectifying strips, etc.
+This is a framework to design rectifying strips/structures, including a scalar field optimization framework, a quad mesh optimization framework, code for optimizing space curves into rectifying strips, etc.

 ## Citation